wojciechwiton/Refugee-movement-modelling/README.md

 There are different generalization approaches conceivable when it comes to generalization of our model: first, the simulation could help in the development of future migration and boarder policies by understanding and orchestrating modifiable factors of refugee movement.
 Furthermore, the same model could be applied to estimate the number of asylum seekers in countries that lack empirical data of historic refugee movement flows.

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 Source:
 https://s3.amazonaws.com/unhcrsharedmedia/2016/2016-06-20-global-trends/2016-06-14-Global-Trends-2015.pdf

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abstraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)

 In order to model the decision-making process of Syrian refugees we take a sequential two-step-approach.
 In the first step, we try to model the probability, that a Syrian decides to leave the country in order to obtain the total number of Syrian refugees.
 In the second step, we model the distribution of the total number of Syrian refugees among the European countries of destination, given the number of total refugees that we determined in step 1.
 Although in reality, refugees might consider these two decisions of whether to leave their country of origin or not and where to go simultaneously and not sequentially, it allows us to reduce model complexity while not loosing to much model accuracy.